Overview of Kenya Rugby

 Kenya is however more adept at playing the sevens version of the game.
 Since 2004, Kenya has been a core member of the IRB sevens series.
 Kenya has also played in 3 successive sevens world cups and reached the semi finals of the 2009 sevens world cup.
-Outside of Soutg Africa, Kenya is as of 2011, the best sevens team in Africa.
+They repeated the feat again at the 2013 sevens world cup.
+Outside of Soutg Africa, Kenya is the best sevens team in Africa.

 is arguably the most popular club team especially among the youth.It was